 Before we get into choosing what layer height is the best, let’s all get on the same page about what layer height is.

 So basically, the layer height is the measurement, usually in mm that your nozzle extrudes for each layer of a 3D print.
-It’s also known as layer thickness and resolution due to being what makes a 3D print better quality.
+It’s also known as layer thickness and resolution in 3D printing due to being what makes a 3D print better quality.

 If you think about a detailed object, having a large layer height means that the detail can only go so far.
 It’s similar to trying to build a detailed object using Lego pieces, the blocks are just far too big for the details to really come out.